Timed Events

 A unique identifier for your event.
 Make it descriptive!

-name: "daily_backup_reminder"
+name: 'daily_backup_reminder'commands

 List of commands to run.
-These are executed as console commands, so no /
+These are executed as console commands, so no / prefix needed.

 commands:

-- "say Starting server backup..."
+- 'say Starting server backup...'

-- "save-all"
+- 'save-all'

-- "say Backup complete!"
+- 'say Backup complete!'async

 Whether to run the commands asynchronously.
-Set to true
+Set to true for heavy operations, false for most things.

 async: false # Default - safe for most commands